-As a hair stylist for over 20 years, I've had access to fabulous hair products, cutting edge treatments and techniques and a salon at my disposal to test out different color ways and cuts on my heads.
+As a hair stylist for over 20 years, I've had access to fabulous hair products, cutting edge treatments and techniques along with a salon at my disposal to experiment with different cuts and colors.
 I am a very tough customer and really know what I want when it comes to my thinning hair.

 One of the most important insights to have is the knowledge that those of us with thinning hair can never feel enough empathy or love - strong as we are.
 And none of us who are stylists can be assuring or positive enough.
 It's a tangle - as it were.
 More than anything, I hope each of you will give your thinning hair clients the best customer service and haircut for their hair, knowing that you cannot approach them as you would 80% of the clients that come for a turn in your chair.